Phone: 503-823-PLAY (7529)

 On October 1, 2015, GPNA and PP&R held a public meeting at Grant Park Baptist Church for the public to provide input concerning the DOLA improvements.
 More than 50 people representing nearby neighborhoods, Hollywood/Portland Youth Soccer, and nearby schools attended the meeting.
 Participants provided feedback regarding the three options for a fenced DOLA in the park (see Grant DOLA Service Areas.)

 After the meeting, PP&R asked attendees to complete a survey, which was also available online for two weeks, and coordinated with GPNA to share the survey through their website, a private social network called Nextdoor, and their Facebook page.
 230 individuals participated in the Grant Park DOLA Survey.
 As a result, PP&R made an informed decision on designating Option A (see Survey Summary) as the future fenced DOLA location based on the majority view of participants.

 The project is estimated to cost $19,000 for fencing, irrigation capping and modification, and surface improvements.
 Since the fenced DOLA project will cost more than $10,000, the project will be added to PP&R’s Capital Improvement Project (CIP) list.
 Community fundraising would allow the project to move forward more quickly.
 At a recent Board Meeting, GPNA pledged $500 toward the DOLA project.
 The present DOLAs at Grant Park will continue to alternate seasonally as usual until funding can be secured for the project.

-Grant Park is named after Ulysses S. Grant, who visited Portland three times, a rare thing for a president to do in the days before air travel - or even before standardized rail travel!
+The park is named after Ulysses S. Grant who visited Portland three times, a rare thing for a president to do in the days before air travel - or even before standardized rail travel!
 Grant was first assigned to Fort Vancouver where he made friends with many of Portland's politicians.

 For more information, contact Stefanus Gunawan at